goeiebook/creativelab/README.md

 ---

 Suddenly the workflow stops working.
 A modified localstorage structure no longer persists when the page is reloaded.
 Is there a parallel to the fate of the basketball?
+Have the Creative Lab staff closed a hole?
 In an attempt to understand what's happening, I open the source code and read.
 It's an enormous file.
 It is not obfuscated, but contains a lot of noise.
 Chrome Dev Console slows to a crawl while converting to the code to a readable format.
 Text search for 'boardStates', and find:

 ![this is useful][setstage]

 Was that always there?
-Invoking the function immediately populates the localstorage structure into view.
+Invoking the function immediately populates the localstorage structure and displays it.
 And, more importantly, it persits across reloads.
-Why did I not think of looking this function?
+Why did I not think of looking this function before?
 To what else am I blind?

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg